Wagmo Review: Pet Insurance and Wellness Plans

 - Dental care

-The Legit plan includes everything the Basic plan does, as well as $100 toward flea, tick, and heartworm medication, and an additional $100 toward grooming.
-It does not include any coverage for dental care.
+The Classic plan includes everything the Value plan does, as well as one additional routine vaccine per year, $100 toward flea, tick, and heartworm medication, and an additional $100 toward grooming.
+The plan’s coverage maxes out at $650 in reimbursements annually.

-The Extra plan includes all the services of the Basic and Legit plans, but also comes with additional coverage for dental care (up to $100 per year).
-It also includes an extra $100 each for grooming and flea, tick, and heartworm medicine.
+The Deluxe plan includes all the services of the Value and Classic plans, but also comes with one additional routine vaccine per year, another $100 in coverage for flea, tick, heartworm, and grooming, and coverage for dental care (up to $100 per year).

 Pros & cons of Wagmo